Jaci’s Safari Lodge is

 There are two guided game drives per day; I enjoyed all my drives while Mario enjoyed staying in the Terrapin Hide.

-On the last day, however, Mario joined me on a game drive and we had an accident that you can read more about here.
+On the last day, however, Mario joined me on a game drive and we had an accident while on a game drive, caused by driver negligence, that you can read more about here.

 The Hide provides opportunities that you simply won't get while out on drives so it's good to alternate between the drives and the hide or do what we do, where one partner goes on the drive while the other sits at the hide.